Imam Ali Expressway

 Imam Ali Expressway is an expressway in eastern Tehran.
-It is from Daraba to Ray.
+It is from Darabad to Ray.
 This highway links the northernmost point of Tehran to the southernmost site, it cuts off east-west highways and streets, and this makes it easier to access other parts of Tehran.
 Imam Ali highway plays a role as a communication link among many main arteries of the city.